Part II. Definitions and General Requirements

 "Course agenda" means an outline of the key topics to be covered during a training course, including the time allotted to teach each topic.

-"Deteriorated paint" means paint that is cracking, flaking, chipping, peeling or otherwise separating from the substrate building component.
+"Deteriorated paint" means paint that is cracking, flaking, chipping, peeling, or otherwise separating from the substrate building component.

-"Distinct painting history" means application history, as indicated by its visual appearance or a record of application, over time, of paint or other surface coatings to a component or room.
+"Distinct painting history" means application history, as indicated by visual appearance or a record of application, over time, of paint or other surface coatings to a component or room.

 "Documented methodologies" means methods or protocols used to sample for the presence of lead in paint, dust, and soil.